 This is a question I asked myself a lot over the years, and the conclusion I came to was ‘yes’.

-Although never classed an alcoholic, when I filled out an AUDIT (Alcohol Use Disorders Identification Test) when joining a new doctors surgery my results were off the chart.
+Although never classed an alcoholic, when I filled out an AUDIT (Alcohol Use Disorders Identification Test) when joining a new doctors surgery my results (if I was still drinking) were off the chart.

 These are some of the questions which I failed miserably on:

 1) How often during the last year have you found that you were not able to stop drinking once you had started? …..Eh, every time I have a drink.

 2) How often during the last year have you had a feeling of guilt or remorse after drinking? …..Eh, every time I drink.

 3) How often during the last year have you failed to do what was normally expected from you because of drinking? ….Every weekend.